KapilJ22/Palindrome/README.md

   "isPalindrome": true
 }

    A Response Body is returned with new unique `id` generated and `"isPalindrome": true`, if text is Palindrome, false otherwise.
+For e.g.
 {
   "id": 2,
   "messageText": "aba",